CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/challenge-4.md

 Based on testing, you may want to adjust:

 - **Citation style:**
-   - Too verbose: "[According to the HR Leave Policy document, page 3, section 2.1...]"
+   - Too verbose: "[According to the Contoso HR Handbook document, page 3, section 2.1...]"
-   - Better: "[HR_Leave_Policy.pdf, p.3]"
+   - Better: "[Contoso_HR_Handbook.docx]"

 - **Citation placement:**
    - End of answer (less intrusive)